 Le lien vers cette page a été envoyé avec succès aux destinataires.

-Tax on income of a Frenchman living abroad
+Income tax on a French citizen living abroad

-You are an expat and you wonder about your tax situation in France?
-It depends on your tax home.
-If it is located outside France, you are taxable on your French income, except for exceptions.
-On the other hand, if your tax residence remains in France, you pay tax on all your income.
+Are you an expatriate and are you wondering about your tax situation in France?
+It depends on your tax domicile.
+If it is located outside France, you are taxable on your income from French sources, except in exceptional cases.
+However, if your tax domicile remains in France, you pay tax there on all your income.

 What applies to you ?